 How to Reduce Exposure to Toxins That Can Be Harmful to Health

-by | November 19, 2019 | Articles, Mental Health, Nutrition
+by | November 19, 2019 | Articles, Optimal Health

 A toxin that many of us are exposed to daily is glyphosate.
 Glyphosate is an herbicide, a weed killer, used on genetically modified soy and corn.
 It is also used as a drying agent for oats, wheat and barley – it kills them so that they can be harvested earlier.
 It is also used in parks and golf courses and has been found in water.